bramstein/hypher/README.md

 ##jQuery

-To use the jQuery plugin include `dist/jquery.hypher.js` in your HTML document together with any number of language pattern files from `dist/patterns`.
+To use the jQuery plugin include `dist/jquery.hypher.js` in your HTML document together with any number of language pattern files from the `dist/browser` directory in the [patterns repository](https://github.com/bramstein/hyphenation-patterns).
 It is important that you include `jquery.hypher.js` before any language pattern files.

     <script src="jquery.hypher.js"></script>
     <script src="en-us.js"></script>